 Iowa State University, Ames, Iowa.
 The ISU Library Special Collections Department holds the 'Alexander M. Lippisch Papers' that includes a lot of material that Dr. Alexander Lippisch took with him to the USA.
 The compiled a 113 pages listing, that mentions 100 boxes, 9 tubes, 6 mapcase drawers, 7 lantern slide boxes and 12 boxes of film.
 This most likely covers all of Lippisch' work, so only a part covers the Me 163.
 Identified were quite a few files on the Me 163 and its variants and testing.

-Planes of Fame museum is said to have been given a complete set of Komet drawings by the NASM (the story goes it was one of two sets found on the German submarine on its way to Japan).
-The museum curator however cannot locate it
+Planes of Fame museum is said to have been given a complete set of Komet drawings by the NASM.
+The story goes it was one of two sets found on the German submarine on its way to Japan.
+The museum curator however cannot locate the set.

 The Canada Aviation Museum has an on-line digital archive, that includes a fair number of Komet photos, mostly made during the restoration of the museum's Komets